 Many people have asked me if they should buy offsets to compensate, say, for their air travel or their carbon footprint in general.
 Here’s my advice in 5 points:

 1. Stop thinking you can lower your carbon footprint by offsetting

 You cannot.
 This is not just because the chances are slim that you will buy good offsets that actually reduce emissions; it’s also because we have already gobbled up most of the global CO2 budget that would allow us to remain in a safe climate.

 2. Start thinking big

 We have squandered the last 30 years with inaction on climate change.
 We are now in a world where we either go to zero emissions very fast or we will face incredibly painful consequences.
-We will have to reduce global CO2 emissions by about 7% every year, starting now, if we want a 2 in 3 chance of not going beyond 1.5° Celsius of warming.[ix]
+We will have to reduce global CO2 emissions by at least 7% every year, starting now, if we want a 2 in 3 chance of not going beyond 1.5° Celsius of warming.[ix]
 That requires a herculean global effort for what is already pretty bad odds.
 (Would you get on an airplane that has a 1 in 3 chance of crashing?)
 In addition, the IPCC (the world’s largest group of climate scientists) makes it clear that even at 1.5° Celsius of warming, we will experience catastrophic impacts.
 Neither dilly-dallying nor tinkering at the margins is an option anymore.
 (I just added this sentence to be able to use “dilly-dallying” :-))

 3. Be political